Odette Dynasty O’Hara

 Michael: It was just that.

-Sabrina: Yup.
-Two in one.
+Sabrina: Two in one.

 Michael: Yay!
-Mazeltov.
+Mazel tov.
+[Laughs]

-Sabrina: What do you think are misconceptions people have about drag?
-Where does it come from?
+Sabrina: Where does it come from?
 What do you think would help change that?

 Sabrina: Right.

-Michael: And not, not like superimpose what they feel that entertainer is or wants to be.
+Michael: And not, not, like, superimpose what they feel that entertainer is or wants to be.

-Sabrina: Yeah, I think that’s one of the biggest issues with like any, you know anybody that’s different, you know.
-Being gay, being trans, doing drag like, it’s like “Oh well this is what I think so that’s definitely what you have to think and feel, right?”
-No, that’s not how it works.
+Sabrina: Yeah.
+I think that’s one of the biggest issues with, like, any… you know, anybody that’s different, you know?
+Being gay, being trans, doing drag, like, it’s like, “Oh well, this is what I think, so that’s definitely what you have to think and feel, right?”

 Michael: Exactly.

-Michael: Oh yeah, I love it.
+Michael: Oh yeah, Love it.

 Michael: Okay.